Nurses (Canadian TV series): Broadcast

 The series premiered on January 6, 2020, on Global in Canada.

 From May 2020, the series was broadcast by Net5 in the Netherlands.

 On November 10, 2020, Nurses was picked up by NBC in the United States for a December 7, 2020 premiere.

 The series debuted in Romania on the channel Diva on September 20, 2020, under the title "Asistenți medicali".

-The series is scheduled to premiere in September 2021 exclusively on Globoplay in Brazil.
+The series premiered in September 2021 exclusively on Globoplay in Brazil.

 Controversy over "Achilles Heel" episode

 The show's portrayal of Hasidic Jews in a plotline of the "Achilles Heel" episode was labeled as antisemitic by members of the Jewish community.
 In the episode, when the Hasidic Jewish patient is checked in for his leg injury, the patient's father objects to who the dead donor's bone graft might come from (along with his son participating in sports, in an extreme portrayal of a Hasidic archetype) and says "a goyim leg.
 From anyone.
 An Arab, a woman?"
 The patient then refuses the bone graft procedure.
 In reality, Jewish law has no objections or prohibitions against such a procedure.

 Seffi Kogen of the American Jewish Committee called the scene 'the most antisemitic thing I have ever seen in a TV show", and that Jewish law "puts precedent on healing and saving lives [and] there is no prohibition on the kind of bone graft in this clip."
 B’nai Brith Canada said the portrayal "perpetuates false and dangerous antisemitic stereotypes" and called for the producers to apologize.
 The Simon Wiesenthal Center said in a statement, "the writers of this scene check all the boxes of ignorance and pernicious negative stereotypes" and that "Orthodox Jews are targeted for violent hate crimes – in the city of New York, Jews are number one target of hate crimes in US; this is no slip of the tongue.
 It was a vile, cheap attack masquerading as TV drama."

 In response, NBC pulled the episode from their digital platforms.
 The episode was also removed domestically in Canada by Global parent company Corus from Global's website and viewing apps, with no plans to air it in repeats in the future.